WaffleBears/Pwnagotchi_Pager/README.md

 A word of acknowledgement.
 This repo was started as a bug fix and feature add to https://github.com/pineapple-pager-projects/pineapple_pager_pagergotchi.
 However, given the divergence in approach, the near total rewrite and the large amount of features added, it seemed prudent to break it off into it's own project.
 All that said, I just wanted to acknowledge the inspiration and beginnings of the idea.

+NOTE: This is an academic project and is NOT intended to be used in any illegal manner.
+Know your local laws and be certain to adhere to them.
+I make no claims of legality in use.
+YOU are responsible for using this.